n1ssan/NitroGen2.0/README.md

 **Also note python3 is required to use this.**

-First in your terminal run `git clone https://github.com/m000000000n/NitroGen2.0/`
+First in your terminal run `git clone https://github.com/m000000000n/Moon/`

-Then run `cd NitroGen2.0`
+Then run `cd Moon`

 Then run, ` cd versions`